braimanm/test-lab-example/README.md

 # test-lab-example

-This is a test automation example using the **UITAF** open source project for UI testing.
-The test is designed to test the Vehicle Insurance Quote application located at https://uitaf.org/test/ using the Chrome browser.
+This is an example of using the [**UITAF**](https://uitaf.org) open-source project for UI testing.

-The test assumes that Chrome browser is installed on the target machine where this test should run and it supported by Java 8 only!

 Prerequisites:

-1. Install JDK version 8
+1. Install JDK 11 or higher
 2. Install Git
-3. Ensure Chrome browser is installed on the machine where the test will run.
+3. Ensure that the Chrome browser is installed on the machine where the test will be executed.
 4. Optionally you can install IntelliJ and open this project as maven project

 To build and execute the solution just follow these steps: